WXXA-TV: History

 On August 21, 2020, it was announced that Mission Broadcasting would acquire WXXA.
 The acquisition was completed on November 23.

 WXXA-DT2

 WXXA's second digital subchannel has had a number of affiliations over the years.
 In January 2007, Clear Channel launched a digital-only network known as The Variety Channel.
 The service aired classic television shows (similar to the Retro Television Network), auto showcase programming and various home improvement programs.
 The service was shut down on January 5, 2009, with WXXA switching over to Untamed Sports TV.
 This was followed by a switch on April 15, 2011, to the music video network TheCoolTV, which was then dropped sometime in 2012 for ZUUS Country.
 Finally on January 1, 2015, Shield leased the channel to Capital District Off-Track Betting for their internally originated network, Capital OTB TV.

-Programming

-Syndicated programming

-Syndicated programming on WXXA includes The Big Bang Theory, The Simpsons, The Goldbergs, Judge Judy and The People's Court among others.